 In order to earn enough passive income to quit your job and cover all your expenses, you would most likely need more than one source of income.
 It’s also wise not to put all your eggs in one basket.

-Although you may no longer need to clock into a 9-to-5 job, you will likely still need to put time in to manage your multiple income streams.
+Although you may no longer need to clock into a 9-to-5 job, you will likely still need to spend time managing multiple income streams.

 It’s Lonely At the Top